pinting/oraculum/README.md

 \mathit{cand} \;\leftarrow\; \mathit{cand} \,\cap\, T(f)
 ```

-A selection that would empty $\mathit{cand}$ is refused outright and leaves it untouched, so $\emptyset$ never means contradiction: it is what naming the table produces, and it is exactly the condition for the scope being satisfied. `Scopes` is the registry of them, reporting an aliased table as the qualified node `"users u"` so that `users` and `users u` stay distinguishable downstream. `Conflicts` is the facade over both halves.
+A selection that would empty $\mathit{cand}$ is refused outright and leaves it untouched, so $\emptyset$ never means contradiction: it is what naming the table produces and it is exactly the condition for the scope being satisfied. `Scopes` is the registry of them, reporting an aliased table as the scoped node `"users u"` so that `users` and `users u` stay distinguishable downstream. `Conflicts` is the facade over both halves.

 #### 6c.
 The FROM clause: graph contraction